willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

 NodePaths
   The first and most common way is to use a :ref:`NodePath <class_NodePath>`.
-These data types outline a relative path through a node tree or an absolute path through the SceneTree to another node.
-Their syntax is similar to a linux file system.
+These data types outline a path to another node.
+Paths can be relative through a node tree or absolute from the SceneTree's root.
+Their syntax is like a linux file system.
 See the NodePath API docs linked above for examples.

   Once you have a NodePath, you can call